Skip to content

 Example: Symmetric Quantum Walk on a Circle

-As a first example, we can consider the circle geometry from above, implemented with our generic definition.
-However, as opposed to the implementation above we take a different initial condition for the coin, \(\frac{1}{\sqrt{2}}(|0\rangle +i |1\rangle)\) instead of \(|0\rangle\).
+As a first example, consider the circle geometry above, implemented with the generic definition but with a different initial condition for the coin.
+Take \(\frac{1}{\sqrt{2}}(|0\rangle +i |1\rangle)\) instead of \(|0\rangle\).
 This state is a balanced initial condition for the coin (see Ref.
 [1]) and can be prepared by applying an H gate followed by an S gate.

 from classiq.execution import ExecutionPreferences